poemm/WasmSecurityConcerns/README.md

 (2) `NaN` can to have an arbitrary non-zero significand.

-(3) IEEE 754-2008 instructions may not be the most efficient, so some hardware offers optional short-cuts.
+(3) IEEE 754-2008 may be inefficient, so some hardware offer optional short-cuts.
 Some hardware does not even support IEEE754-2008.

 A possible solution is to choose conformant hardware which executes instructions in-order, and to canonicalize `NaN`s.
 If that is not possible, it may be necessary to implement floating-point operations using integers.

-### Growing Memory
+### Non-deterministic behavior.

-Opcode memory.grow is non-deterministic, it can always fail.
+Some opcodes, such as `memory.grow`, are non-deterministic.

 ## 2. EMBEDDING-LEVEL

 The Wasm spec does _not_ define an embedding environment, API, or ABI for Wasm.
-The environment may not adhere fully to the spec.

 ### Not Following Spec Semantics

-It is said that most embeddings used in practice do not follow the spec's execution semantics with one stack, but instead use two separate stacks for operands and control labels -- these semantics may not match those of the spec.
-Some implementations may use a third stack to be maintain function call-frames -- if this is done with native function calls, it may be expensive on system resources.
+For speed optimizations, embeddings deviate from the spec's execution semantics.
+For example, many implementations use separate stacks for operands, control labels, and function call-frames.
+Proofs are needed that these modified semantics are equivalent to the spec semantics.

 ### Resource Exhaustion

-The Wasm spec does not define a limit on code size, execution stack size, or any other runtime object.
+The Wasm spec does not define a limit on code size or most runtime objects.
 So system resources can be exhausted.
-Memory size is bound by the 32-bit address space.
-A solution is to have a verification step to limit resources known at compile-time, and to have run-time checks which limit recursion depth.
 Resource availability may depend on the embedding environment and on the system.

 ### Breaking out of VM sandbox